 - COVID PCR.

-The most common laboratory abnormalities in patients hospitalized with pneumonia include leukopenia, lymphopenia, leukocytosis, elevated liver transaminases, elevated lactate dehydrogenase, and elevated C-reactive protein (Table 7.1).
-Laboratory abnormalities in severe disease are further described in Table 7.2.
+The most common laboratory abnormalities in patients hospitalized with pneumonia include leukopenia, lymphopenia, leukocytosis, elevated liver transaminases, elevated LDH, and elevated CRP (Table 9.1).
+Laboratory abnormalities in severe disease are further described in Table 9.2.

 Hypercoagulability and COVID-19

-Some patients with COVID-19 may develop signs of a hypercoagulable state and be at increased risk for venous and arterial thrombosis of large and small vessels.4,5 Laboratory abnormalities commonly observed among hospitalized patients with COVID-19-associated coagulopathy include:
+Some patients with COVID-19 can develop signs of a hypercoagulable state and can be at an increased risk of venous and arterial thrombosis of large and small vessels.
+Laboratory abnormalities commonly observed in hospitalized patients with COVID-19–associated coagulopathy include:

 - Mild thrombocytopenia;